The Homosexual Was Invented in 1869

 Conversion therapy didn’t emerge from hatred.
 It emerged from the medical framework itself.
 If homosexuality was an illness, then doctors had a duty to seek a cure.
 Electroshock.
 Aversion therapy.
 Hormonal intervention.
 Psychoanalysis aimed at resolving the “arrested development” that had produced the inversion.
 These weren’t conceived as punishments.
 They were treatments.
 The men who administered them often believed they were helping—relieving their patients of a condition that caused suffering and social exclusion.

-The suffering, of course, was largely caused by the categorization.
+The suffering, of course, was largely caused by the categorisation.
 But the loop was invisible to those inside it.
 We defined you as sick; your life is hard because you’re sick; let us try to cure you so your life will be easier.

-This is what happens when you medicalize human experience.
+This is what happens when you medicalise human experience.
 You create patients.
 And patients need doctors.
 And doctors need treatments.
 And treatments need to work, or at least be attempted, because that’s what medicine does.

 From Subculture to Constituency